Caspar David Friedrich, Böhmische Landschaft mit dem Milleschauer, 1808

 • DATES 24/08/2024—05/01/2025

-The following tickets are available in advance (children and young people under 17 are admitted free of charge):
+The following tickets are available (children and young people under 17 are admitted free of charge):

 Caspar David Friedrich.
 Where it all started – The Painter (time ticket special exhibition at Albertinum): 12 € / reduced 9 € / groups with 10 persons or more 11 € per person